andsmedeiros/uevloop/README.md

 // value is 3

 ```
 ***WARNING!*** `uel_evloop_run` is the single most important function within µEvLoop.
-Almost every other core module depends on the event loop and if this function is not called, the loop won't work at all.
+Almost every other core component depends on the event loop and if this function is not called, the loop won't work at all.
 Don't ever let it starve.

 #### Observers